hipe/tmx/lib/skylab/headless/doc/issues/095-name-conventions-for-functions-and-methods.md

   method must have no side-effects. (oops also see [#154] for the same thing written 10 months prior)

++ `_by` used frequently for method that necessarily take procs;
+  althgough this is also used when it is linguistically natural sounding given the following formal argument(s).

 + `calculate`, `calculate_*` - method must take a block. result of method block (as determined by the user) be the result of the call to this method. the block will be executed in the